bradbodin/openbd-heroku/README.md

 ## The Hard Way

 If you prefer to do it yourself from scratch.
+You will need Maven 3 installed to do this.
+If you run on OSX you probably already have it.
+Otherwise you can get it [here](http://maven.apache.org/download.cgi).

 Heroku uses Maven for doing Java deployments.
 In order to do this, it looks for a file called pom.xml in the root of your project.
 The approach we use here is to have Heroku